-1.6 The program structure:
+The program structure:

 The Department offers three main subjects/study fields.
 These three main subjects carry a total value of 90 credits with an equal distribution within the three academic years (30 credits per year x 3 years).
 Each main subject consists of two course units (two papers).
 In addition, one compulsory course (non-credit) will be also offered by the Department and this will be Classical Literature.
 This too will consist of two papers, but will not spread over three years.
 Students should pass this course unit in any year within the duration of the degree program in order to complete the degree.
 The students who are selected for the Bachelor of Arts in English degree program should enroll for all the above courses offered by the Department of English and Linguistics.
-However, in case a student from any other degree program wishes to take some course units from the courses offered for the external degree program in English, provision is made for such students to select English language courses coming under the course code ELAN.